By Damani Short

 2. Bring Cloud Computing Down to Earth

 Not so long ago, cloud computing was hot.
 Putting files “in the cloud” was a shiny buzzword term that executives used with investors, yet no one really knew what operational benefit it would yield.
-The true value of cloud computing, entailing application migration to fully integrate systems and create new workflows, can be achieved.
-But expect a rocky road as processes are redefined and people re-acclimate.
+Of course there is the advantage of better digital transformation ROI, but the true value of cloud computing, entailing application migration to fully integrate systems and create new workflows, can be achieved.
+You are going to have to expect a rocky road as processes are redefined and people re-acclimate.
 However, greater streamlining and capability for automation have only increased in value, as processes are being disrupted and resources are more constrained.
 While moving to a cloud infrastructure is not a binary answer for mid- to-small-market companies, it’s important to align this decision to what really pays off for your operating model.

 3. Double-down on your Security Investment

 Remember flip phones?
 Well, they grew up, from elevated walkie-talkies to widely adopted, complex computing systems.
 Like the flip phone, security threats can grow up into something much more significant.
 But in the case of COVID-19, a new threat materialized overnight: Cyberattackers taking advantage of the fearful and stressful pandemic environment to boost their phishing schemes.
 Previously, people may have been suspicious of an email asking for their banking information.
 But these days, people may be less skeptical of an email about COVID-19 outbreak data and more apt to open it, with dangerous consequences to their device and the network.
 In this situation, increased employee awareness and training and strengthening security software requires an immediate response to protect your company and your people.